Johnny-ade/Palmora-Gender-Equality-Analysis-Capstone/README.md

 The primary source of Data used here is Pamora Gender Equality analysis.csv and this is provided by Capstone.

 ### Tools Used
-Microsoft Power Bi Desktop for Data Cleaning* [Download Here](https://www.Microsoft.com)
+  *Microsoft Power Bi Desktop for Data Cleaning and Visualization* [Download Here](https://www.Microsoft.com)
+  - For Manipulation
+    - For Munchin
+- *Microsoft Power Bi for Querryind and Analysis*
+- *Microsoft power Bi for creating report with a better visualization*